pistaio/twitter-quotes-bot/README.md

 # Twitter Quotes Bot

-This repo contains a Rust script that posts quotes from a markdown file to Twitter.
+This repo contains a Rust script that extracts quotes from a markdown file, collates, and randomly posts them to Twitter.

 ## Functionality